Educational assessment at Vesturbæjarskóli

 Assessment scales

-Assessment scales use symbols, numbers or letters to show how well children have achieved specific knowledge, skills, understanding and abilities:
+The rubrics use symbols to show how well students have mastered specific knowledge, skills, understanding and abilities.

 Important factors